theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/libraries/StickySet.txt

 :param kwargs: Provide a key=value, pair to assign values to.

-:returns: If sucessful.
+:returns: True if sucessful.
-:rtype: True
+:rtype: Boolean